 Communicating with Sharepoint via SAS

-To use Sharepoint with SAS, we’re actually going to use a third-party app.
+To use Sharepoint with SAS, we will use a third-party app.
 This requires several setup steps.
 Fortunately, these need to be done just once, or at least infrequently.
 Here’s an outline of the steps:

-- The first, step is to register a new client application at the Microsoft Azure Portal.
+- The first step is registering a new client application at the Microsoft Azure Portal.

 - Obtain an authorization code for the app using your browser.